SqueezyWeb/KYSS/README.md

-# KISS
+# KYSS
-Keep Your Stuff Simple - Evolution of deshack/KISS
+Keep Your Stuff Simple - Evolution of deshack/KYSS